INTERESTING FACTS ABOUT THE KUIPER BELT !!!

-The Kuiper Belt is a enormous ring of icy, Comet like objects that stretches from planet Neptune to the Oort Cloud.
+The Kuiper Belt, located on the outer areas of our Solar system, is a enormous ring of icy bodies, stretching from the orbit of Neptune to the Oort Cloud.

-The Kuiper Belt is a lot like the Android Belt, although it is much colder because it is much further from the Sun.
+The Kuiper Belt is a lot like the Asteroid Belt, although it is much colder because it is much further from the Sun.

 The Kuiper Belt is 4.2 to 7.6 light hours from the Sun.